anms23/aspose-imaging-probe/how_to_edit_photo_image_programmaticaly.md

 ## Merge images

 To combine several images into one image you can use the merge method of the image library.
 It is possible to merge images by adding them to the resulting image in horizontal or vertical directions.
-This approach is suitable for creating large images, like a wallpaper, consisting of many repeated small ones.
+This approach is suitable for creating large images, like wallpaper, consisting of many repeated small ones.

 Example code to merge images:
 [image-merge](https://products.aspose.com/imaging/net/merge/png/)